TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 ---
 title: role attribute with multiple values
-description: In what cases set multiple values for a role attribute may be necessary, and how browsers and screen readers deal with this.
+description: In what cases may be necessary to set multiple values for a role attribute, and how browsers and screen readers deal with this.
 keyTheme:
     - ARIA
     - HTML